With any company or business, there are a lot of risks involved just managing it daily.

 Investigate anyone

 Although you wouldn't want to be too suspicious and rude against other people, it doesn't mean that you should leave your company wide open for the taking.
-Again, cautiousness isn't a bad thing, especially when it helps protect you.No matter how trustworthy a person may seem or how charming they appear to be, it is best that you always be on guard.
-The people you are dealing with are experts in financial crime, after all, so you should treat them as such.
+Again, cautiousness isn't bad, especially when it helps protect you.No matter how trustworthy a person may seem or how charming they appear, it is best to always be on guard.
+After all, the people you are dealing with are experts in financial crime, so you should treat them as such.

-Ask subtle but probing questions that can help you determine whether or not a customer is trustworthy.
+Ask subtle but probing questions to help you determine whether or not a customer is trustworthy.
 You can never be too careful.

 Sometimes, the financial insecurity of your company can be because of inside work by people who work for you and with you.
-It is much more dangerous because people within the company have sensitive information on your business that can be used as leverage for underhanded dealings.To protect your company against an inside job, you should do your best to keep a history of your business transactions as much as possible.
-This way, you know how the cash flows in and out of your company.
+It is much more dangerous because people within the company have sensitive information on your business that can be used as leverage for underhanded dealings.To protect your company against an inside job, keep a history of your business transactions as much as possible.
+This way, you know how your company's cash flows in and out.

 It makes it much easier to see if any unusual activities are going on.
-Make sure that financial records are updated continuously and as often as possible so that you know what is going on in your company at all times.
+Ensure that financial records are updated continuously and as often as possible so that you know what is happening in your company at all times.

 Build robust controls

-Another way to protect your company from financial crimes is by setting up the right level of security for any crucial business information, or papers, and so on.
-You can set up any authorization processes, like dual authorization, that can make it difficult to access information without the right answers.Physical security measures are best for any physical, financial records or accounts that you want to protect.
-Again, it's crucial that you record or backup, at least, of any important files.
+Another way to protect your company from financial crimes is by setting up the right level of security for any crucial business information, papers, etc. You can set up any authorization processes, like dual authorization, to make accessing information easier with the correct answers.Physical security measures are best for any financial records or accounts you want to protect.
+Again, you must record or backup at least any critical files.